-Ten Projects Awarded for Implementation of the Hawaii Early Learning and Development Standards (HELDS)Posted on May 24, 2013 in Featured, News & Updates, P20 and P3 Hawaii
+Ten Projects Awarded for Implementation of the Hawaii Early Learning and Development Standards (HELDS)Posted on May 24, 2013 in Featured, News and Updates, P20 and P3 Hawaii

 In collaboration with the Executive Office on Early Learning, Hawai‘i P-20 Partnerships for Education awarded ten projects with funding to develop materials that will help support the successful implementation of the Hawai‘i Early Learning and Development Standards (HELDS) across Hawai‘i’s diverse early learning settings.